 Don't think that you have to look for a remnant that is a long, narrow size.
 Runners are not installed on the stairs in one piece.
 Even pre-made runners are cut into pieces to allow proper fitting to the stairs.
-So when you find a remnant or a piece of carpet, it will essentially be cut into sections which will be installed end to end, giving the appearance of a seamless runner on the stairs.
+When you find a remnant or a piece of carpet, it will essentially be cut into sections that will be installed end to end, giving the appearance of a seamless runner on the stairs.

 Despite the fact that the carpet runner is a small piece of carpet, it still requires a cushion or underpad.
 The best cushion for under a runner is very thin so that it doesn’t raise the height of the runner by much.
 It should also be dense, to adequately support the runner so that the carpet doesn’t flex too much when walked on.

-I recommend using a pad of one-quarter inch (1/4”) thickness under a stair runner.
-Rubber pad is a good option under a runner because it is firm and very dense.
+A pad of one-quarter-inch thickness is ideal for under a stair runner.
+Rubber pads are a good option for under a runner because it is firm and very dense.

 The cushion should be slightly narrower than the runner, to allow the runner to sit tightly against the stair, and ensure the underpad is not visible from the side of an open staircase.

 Are there advantages to adding a carpet runner on stairs?

 There are definite advantages to putting a carpet runner on stairs in your home.
 A carpet runner provides safety and muffles the noise of children, adults, or animals traveling up and down the stairs.
 A runner will also add another dimension of style to the stairs and area it's located.

 Does a carpet runner require a pad underneath?